 Playing Out and Hackney Play Association have both been supporting street play sessions outside schools for a number of years.
 These have been hugely popular with both parents and schools – and children! – as a fun way to promote the need for safer streets around schools.
 Here is a film by Hackney Play about school play streets.

-Unlike normal ‘playing out’ sessions, which are mainly resident-led, school play streets are normally a collective effort by the whole school community.
+Unlike normal play street sessions, which are normally organised by residents on their own street, school play streets are a collective effort by the whole school community.
 Parents and residents support the school in organising it, and it can be either a one-off or regular occurrence.

-As with a residential ‘playing out’ session, the street is temporarily shut to traffic after school for an hour or so with council permission, and the barriers are stewarded by volunteers.
+As with a residential ‘playing out’ session, the street is temporarily shut to traffic after school for an hour or two, stewarded by volunteers.
 But because it tends to be a larger event with more children, there are some important differences in the way it happens.
-In particular, it may be sensible to close the road to cars completely, rather than allowing stewarded access – we are very happy to advise.
-Also see this great guide to school play streets: Hackney Play Play Streets.
+In particular, it may be sensible to close the road to cars completely, rather than allowing vehicle access for residents.
+Hackney Play Association have written this great guide for anyone interested in school play streets.

 Why school play streets?